SEEING PALESTINE: POLITICAL TOURISM

 A POEM

-I am a poet so perhaps it will be appropriate to include poems occasionally, so long as they are more or less on the topic at hand.
+I am also a poet; so it will be natural to include poems from time to time, trying to keep them more or less on the topic at hand.
 This one I wrote in 2014.

 Poem For A Greater Israel